XertroV/tm-better-totd/README.md

 - sort by # of ppl who have AT
 - integration with author-tracker
 - ~~filter map name~~
-- add sorting to TOTD table
+- ~~add sorting to TOTD table~~
 - ~~styles via TMX~~
+- main page w/ thumbnail and nice layout?

 ### TEST